Emil Siepmann

-Life and career

-Early life
+Early life and education

-Siepmann was born in Hagen, Kingdom of Prussia.
-His parents Heinrich-Wilhelm Siepmann and Luise (née Siepmann) operated a wood wholesale company.
-He grew-up with a bourgeois background and was confronted with drop forging technologies from an early age as there was a small drop forge operation nearby his parents' house.
-He was a technophilic personality.
-After completing his schooling he completed a commercial apprenticeship as the only formal education he'd ever receive.

-Industrial activities
+Siepmann was born 25 August 1863 in Hagen, the third of nine children, to Heinrich Wilhelm Siepmann, a wood wholesaler, and Louise Siepmann (née Siepmann; 1828–1899).
+Among his eight siblings was Hugo Siepmann with whom he would later enter business.

+The Siepmann family originally hails from the Schwelm region since the 17th century where they were primarily active in trades and agriculture.
+His paternal ancestors were settled tradesman in Hagen with his paternal grandfather, August Siepmann (d.
+1875), being a cabinet maker.
+His mothers family were farmers from a privileged background.

+The family was financially deprived by the downturn of the Franco-Prussian War in 1871.
+Therefore, he could not pursue academic studies and instead completed a commercial apprenticeship at Bergenthal & Gabriel in Hagen which was managed by Constantin-Wilhelm Bergenthal, a son of Wilhelm Bergenthal.
+After completing his apprenticeship, Siepmann served one year as a volunteer soldier on the Royal Bavarian Infantry Lifeguards Regiment in Munich.

+Career

-It was in 1892 when he was offered a position by his brother-in-law Louis Peters who had taken over the former manufacturing plant of Hüsing & Company in Warstein.
+In the 1880s, Siepmann briefly worked at the lamp factory Wetzschewald & Wilmes in Neheim.
+After completing his military service, Siepmann worked in the railway industry, until his mid-20s.
+In the week before New Year's 1891, he went back to his home town of Warstein, where he was offered a position by his brother-in-law Louis Peters, who had taken over the former manufacturing plant of Hüsing & Company in Warstein.
 They were known for producing spades, shovels, hay and manure forks forged from steel and iron.
-From this period the company was named Peters & Co, however the two initiators and entrepreneurs behind it were Emil and Hugo Siepmann.
-He was the commercial and technical director while his brother, also a partner, was mainly active in the distribution of the products.
+From this period the company was named Peters & Co; however, the two initiators and entrepreneurs behind it were Emil and Hugo Siepmann.
+He was the commercial and technical director, while his brother, also a partner, was mainly active in the distribution of the products.
 Around 1895 they employed already about 90 people and became very influential local industrialists.

 Over time, the company was completely converted to drop forging.
-In 1916 a new hammer was built with an 85 ton anvil.
+In 1916 a new hammer was built with an 85-ton anvil.
 That was the heaviest hammer that existed in a production plant in Germany at the time.
 All bridges from Soest to Warstein had to be reinforced for its transport to Siepmann's works.
 The company had been an important supplier to the bicycle and later to the automobile and railroad industries since the turn of the century.
 Siepmann was also active as a patron in his workforce and the place.
 In 1921, the Siepmann brothers donated 250,000 marks (equal to about 1m$ today's currency) for the construction of a children's home on the island of Norderney.
-He also put his skills at the service of the public when he was elected to the district council of Arnsberg in November 1904 in the regular supplementary election from the electoral association of larger landowners.
+He also put his skills at the service of the public when he was elected to the district council Arnsberg in November 1904 in the regular supplementary election from the electoral association of larger landowners.
 He campaigned for new railway connections and a power station.
 He was a member of the relevant commissions.
-From 1909 to 1929 he was also a board member of the Warstein Savings Bank.
+From 1909 to 1929 he was also a board member of the Sparkasse Warstein.